oracle-livelabs/oci/oci-apm-springboot/04-deploy-apm-agent/deploy-apm-agent.md

-# Instrument the server monitoring with OpenTelemetry Operator
+# Instrument the server with OpenTelemetry Operator

 ## Introduction